-Geophysical surveying (VLF, IP and ERT) (note: Very Low Frequency - VLF; induced polarization - IP; Electrical Resistivity Tomography - ERT) was carried out during October and November 2013 to identify geophysical anomalies indicative of bedrock structures potentially related to mineral occurrences.
-The surveying was performed in both the Northwestern area and the Central area, where geochemical anomalies were previously identified.
+Geophysical surveying (VLF, IP and ERT) (note: Very Low Frequency - VLF; induced polarization - IP; Electrical Resistivity Tomography - ERT) were carried out during October and November 2013, to identify geophysical anomalies indicative of bedrock structures, potentially related to mineral occurrences.
+The surveying was performed in both the Northwestern area and the Central area.

 The VLF surveying consisted of 27 line kilometers in both the Northwestern and Central areas, where measurements were taken every 10 meters.
-In the Northwestern area 8.9 linear kilometers were surveyed on 14 lines oriented in a north-south direction and ranging from 350 to 1,100 meters each.
-In the Central area 18.1 linear kilometers were surveyed on 20 lines oriented north-south and ranging from 550 to 1,100 meters each.
+In the Northwestern area 8, 9 linear kilometers were surveyed on 14 lines oriented in a north-south direction and, ranging from 350 to 1,100 meters each.
+In the Central area 18.1 linear kilometers were surveyed on 20 lines oriented north-south, ranging from 550 to 1,100 meters each.
 The spacing between lines was determined according to the results of the geochemical campaign, ranging from 50 to 100 meters.

 The IP and ERT surveying consisted in 10.4 linear kilometers in both the Northwestern and Central areas.
 Both the IP and ERT survey were measured simultaneously with the same device, following the same lines.
 The spacing between electrodes was 10 meters, which allows vertical readings up to 120 meters depth.
+In the Central area, a 6,930 linear meters were distributed in 11 lines of 630 meters long and a north-south direction except for one tie line with an east-west direction.
 In the Northwestern area, 5 lines were measured by IP and ERT, completing a total of 3,470 linear meters.
-The lines were north-south trending and had variable length from 630 to 950 meters.
+The lines were N-S trending and had variable length, from 630 to 950 meters.
 The spacing between lines was determined according to the results of the geochemical campaign, ranging from 100 to 450 meters.

 The geophysical data, together with geological information and geochemical data from the two target areas, identified features that are interpreted to represent a shear zone system.
 This shear zone system is considered as a possible source of the gold found in the area.
 The geophysical anomalies are coincident with the geochemical anomalies found in the Central and NW areas.
 Furthermore, both the geochemical and geophysical anomalies are open along their strike, particularly to the East.
-The coincident geochemical/geophysical anomaly in the Central target area extends 1,200 meters long, is up to 90 meters wide and, based on the IP, extends to a depth of least 120 meters.
+The coincident geochemical/geophysical anomaly in the Central target area, extends 1,200 meters long is up to 90 meters wide and based on the IP extends to a depth of least 120 meters.
 In the Northwestern target area the anomalous body is 600 meters long, up to 80 meters wide and its continuity in depth is up to 100 meters based on the IP interpretation.